tolmachevroman/rx-android-playground/README.md

 ## Sample Android app using RxJava and RxAndroid

 This project is an example of RxJava+RxAndroid usage.

+*In my opinion, while RxJava is a great tool and concept, it's usage in Android is far from obvious.
+ContentProviders use Observer pattern already when requery data on change, and we rarely need some complicated filtering in mobile apps.
+That said, I do believe that knowing RxAndroid can simplify life in some cases.*

 So let's say we want to search through the jobs (teacher, nurse etc) per state (California, Ohio etc.) available via [US Jobs search API](http://search.digitalgov.gov/developer/jobs.html#using-the-api).
 In the simplest case we need an input field and US states list, and we want to load jobs on either query or state change:

 ![First screenshot](https://cloud.githubusercontent.com/assets/560815/10376673/89b996f6-6dd5-11e5-8bc2-5afdacfee2c5.png)